sbt/website/src/reference/00-Getting-Started/02-sbt-by-example.md

 ### Run a previous command

-From the sbt shell, press up-arrow twice to find the `compile` command that you executed at the beginning.
-You can also type `Ctrl-R` and the first few letters of the command, just like in the Unix shell.
+From sbt shell, press up-arrow twice to find the `compile` command that you executed at the beginning.

 ```
 sbt:foo-build> compile